Write a little about yourself. Just a paragraph will do.

 I'm a lawyer and a magician.
 You know, just like... well... ok I

 can't think of anyone else right now, but it's fun and it's me.
-And
+I

-magicians), and I work for a great little law firm here in
+magicians), and working for a great little law firm here in

-I'm still a bookish drama kid at heart who can get stuck in a book
+Really, I'm still a bookish drama kid at heart who just really

 And if it's the kind of thing you're interested in.
 I'm an ENFJ,